keithfancher/tvmv/README.md

 You've got two options:

+1. Installing a binary [release](https://github.com/keithfancher/tvmv/releases).
+The
+   quick-and-easy route.
-1. Build from source.
+2. Building from source.
 Not recommended unless you need a particular cutting-edge feature that isn't included in the latest binary release.
 (But don't worry: building isn't *complicated*.
 It's just *slow*.)
-2. Installing a binary [release](https://github.com/keithfancher/tvmv/releases).
-The
-   quick-and-easy route.

 More details below.

+### Binary installation

+If you've downloaded [a binary release](https://github.com/keithfancher/tvmv/releases), you can simply extract the `tvmv` executable somewhere in your `PATH`.
+No installation process is required.
+(Other than configuring your API key, as covered in the following section.)

+To uninstall, simply remove the binary.

 ### Building from source